 I had the hankering for a broccoli- cheese soup after enjoying it at a hospital when visiting a friend.
 It was quite good, but still believed I could do a better job.
 The chef t here made it creamy, and it remained that way throughout my meal.
 Often times in the past as I ate such a soup at a restaurant the liquid would turn watery towards the end of my meal, which was a real turn-off.
 In addition, this soup did not have any potatoes, but I decided to add that to my new recipe.

 After scouring several versions of this soup, I found one on the internet and changed it to my liking.
 I added carrots, which seems to add some sweetness and mixes well with the other ingredients plus I like to see the orange color in soups, it’s refreshing.
 I also made other adjustments to create a fresh new soup.
 Thickening the soup at the end created a chowder, quite nice for a chilly winter’s day and packed with flavor!

 3 garlic cloves, minced

 2 lbs broccoli, stems peeled and chopped large and florets cut into 1-inch pieces (6-7 cups) – separate stems and florets

-7 cups water, or combination of chicken broth and water
+7 cups water, or combination of chicken broth and water, plus more if needed

 3-4 cups Yukon Gold or red potatoes – chopped about 1-inch pieces